 Finding and evaluating academic publications is central to the research process.
 To help you search effectively we offer online support, face to face support, and workshops.

-The process of finding and using information for your research is explained in 4 stages in our online guide Finding and using information:
+The process of finding and using information for your research is explained in our online Literature Searching guide:

 Managing your ideas

 MindGenius is an online mindmapping tool that can help you develop ideas and organise your thinking - available to all students and staff both on campus and at home.
 For more information, please see our online guide